democratic-csi/democratic-csi/README.md

 Ensure the following services are configurged and running:

-- ssh (if you use a password for authentication make sure it is allowed)
+- SSH (if you use a password for authentication make sure it is allowed)
-- ensure `zsh`, `bash`, or `sh` is set as the root shell, `csh` gives false errors due to quoting
+- Ensure `zsh`, `bash`, or `sh` is set as the root shell, `csh` gives false errors due to quoting
-- nfs
+- NFS
-- iscsi
+- iSCSI
   - (fixed in 12.0-U2+) when using the FreeNAS API concurrently the `/etc/ctl.conf` file on the server can become invalid, some sample scripts are provided in the `contrib` directory to clean things up ie: copy the